MrabEzreb/EzrebClan.atspace.cc/README.md

 Just remember, the dev server is for development, it's kindof like a beta server, and any private servers that I host myself will be alpha just for me and possibly a select few.

-So, if you really really really want to see the dev server, just remember a few things:

-1. It is subject to change
-2. The databases are subject to be wiped
-3. The webhost does put ads on the site every once in a while :P
-4. If something doesn't work, make an issue on this repo.

-The dev server is located at EzrebClan.webdua.com

 Thanks for reading!
 Bye!